next-exp/sw-docs/docs/source/irene.rst

 The resulting waveform is still bipolar.
 This is addressed by the deconvolution algorithm (BLR).
 This process is fairly complex, but in simple terms, it consists of a high-pass filter and a signal accumulator, which inverts the effect of the PMT electronics.
 For greater detail on the PMT electronics and the recovery algorithm see <NEW energy plane paper>.
 Finally, the polarity of the waveform is inverted to make it positive.

 All the aforementioned steps are performed for each PMT separately.
-The output of this algorithm are the so-called **Corrected waveforms** (CWFs).
+The output of this algorithm are the so-called *Corrected waveforms* (**CWF**s).

-The city *Isidora* allows the user to run just this stage of the reconstruction and store the CWFs for further study.
+The city *Isidora* allows the user to run just this stage of the reconstruction and store the **CWF**s for further study.
 Irene however, does not store them and they are fed directly into the rest of the PMap-building algorithm.
-The CWF corresponding to the RWF shown above is:
+The **CWF** corresponding to the **RWF** shown above is:

  .. image:: images/pmt_cwf.png
    :width: 850